-Tyler's Take "If current trends continue, companies are going to be overwhelmed by the number of distinct tools they're using to run their digital programs.
-With different tools and different teams, they'll struggle to deliver on Digital CS; it's just not sustainable.
+"If current trends continue, companies are going to be overwhelmed by the number of distinct tools they're using to run their digital programs.
+With 10 different tools and 10 different teams, they'll struggle to deliver on their digital success; it's just not sustainable.
 We see a big opportunity to condense the stack and have a smaller number of more capable platforms that are deeply integrated down to the data model-dramatically reducing integration time and cost.
-And, critically, ensuring that all customerrelated data can be easily used with AI capabilities."
+And, critically, ensuring that all customer-related data can be easily used with Al capabilities."

-Personalized Customer Communications Is the Next Big Thing Proactive Self Service Personalized Programs + Experiences Predictive Interventions Optimized w/ Measurable ROI 5% 5% 4% Demonstrated Success - Investing More 36% 22% 15% Just Getting Started 68% 64% 56% Not a Focus 8% 20% 30%
+Personalized Customer Communications Is the Next Big Thing

+Proactive Self Service Personalized Programs + Experiences Predictive Interventions

+Optimized w/ Measurable ROI 6% 3% 3%

+Demonstrated Success - Investing More 35% 21% 13%

+Just Getting Started 68% 71% 69%

+Not a Focus 3% 9% 19%

 "Not moving to Digital CS is not an option.
 While the majority of responders are getting started, a large portion have demonstrated success and are investing more.
-Companies are establishing selfservice experiences that scale to all segments.
-They're also moving on to personalized campaigns that guide users to adopt features that will achieve the customer's goals.
-In other words, they are clearly connecting specific adoption campaigns to the reasons for purchase.
-This orchestration requires an understanding of the buyer's needs and individual user behaviors.
 Be sure to check out our Digital CS Maturity Model to learn more about making the leap to Digital!"

 Digital CS KPIs Are Yet to Be Defined

-Tyler's Take

-"We're seeing in the data that 27% already have it, and another 60% are working on it.
+"We're seeing in the data that 30% already have it and another 60% are working on it.
 You want to have goals defined for your Digital CS programs, just like you do for your other CS investments.
 It's just like building the CSM team.
 You're focused on achieving financial outcomes for your business, so it makes sense that the metrics are very similar.
-As mentioned earlier, here are specific digital CS metrics and they look a lot more like marketing or growth KPIs that track the signals that lead to high retention, expansion, and advocacy."
+As mentioned earlier, there are specific Digital CS metrics, which look a lot more like marketing or growth KPIs that track the signals that lead to high retention, expansion, and advocacy."

 FINAL THOUGHTS

-In this state of the industry report for North America, it's clearer than ever that Customer Success isn't just a "nice to have" anymore; it's business critical.
+In this state of the industry report for EMEA, it's clearer than ever that Customer Success isn't just a "nice to have" any more; it's business critical.
 And as we face continuing global economic and political challenges, we're seeing that CS is more important than it's ever been.

 Here's why.